Don’t Let Third-Party Providers Bring Your Uptime Down

 SLA Accountability

-We’ve talked before about the importance of creating Service License Agreement (SLA) reports and Public SLA pages to report accurately and transparently on your own SLA accountabilities.
+We’ve talked before about the importance of creating Service License Agreement (SLA) reports and Public SLA pages to report accurately and transparently on your own SLA guarantee or accountabilities.

 Heck, we’ve even configured fields to funnel SLA requirements straight from checks to our reporting feature.
 If you’re taking SLA seriously on your end, you should expect the same of the providers that you contract with.